 Take Five invites community members who feel attending theater is financially out of reach or want to take a chance on something new to experience the A.R.T. with a $5 ticket.
-Take Five tickets are sold out for The Half-God of Rainfall.
+Take Five tickets are sold out for Becoming a Man.

 About Take Five